adobe/log-parser/README.md

 ## Release Notes
 - 1.0.4 Snapshot
+  - #6 We Can now import a definition from a JSON file.
+You can also export a ParseDefinition into a JSON file.
-  - #8  Added the filter function
+  - #8 & #18  Added the filter function.
-  - #13 Added copy constructors
+  - #13 Added copy constructors.
-  - #13 Added a copy method in the StdLogEntry (#13)
+  - #13 Added a copy method in the StdLogEntry (#13).
   - #14 Added a set method to LogData.
 This allows you to change a Log data given a key value and ParseDefinition entry title
-  - Renamed exception IncorrectParseDefinitionTitleException to IncorrectParseDefinitionException
+  - Renamed exception IncorrectParseDefinitionTitleException to IncorrectParseDefinitionException.
+  -
 - 1.0.3
   - Introduced the LogData Top Class.
 This encapsulates all results.
   - Introduced the LogDataFactory